-Each session is £50-£60 depending on location of therapy.
-Payment can be made by cash or bank transfer before each session.
+Sessions are £60 each.
+Payment can be made by cash or bank transfer just prior to each session.

 If you find that I may be some help to you, please feel free to contact me either by email, text or a telephone call.
 I would be happy to discuss any questions you may have about counselling and psychotherapy.